 CURRENT GRANT OPPORTUNITIES

-Current Grant Opportunities are available below.
+No current Grant Opportunities are available.
 Please contact Grant Program staff with any questions.

 The CJC places a high value on evaluating the programs it funds to guide public safety investment decisions.
 Program evaluation is closely tied to our efforts to "improve the effectiveness and efficiency of state and local criminal justice systems."